 Maastricht began as the Roman town of Mosae Trajectum, the "Maas Crossing" on the road to Cologne.
 It became a bishopric in the time of St. Servatius (d.
-384), a name still current in the city.
+384).
 More than a thousand years later, in 1579, a Spanish army captured the city from the Dutch and butchered 8,000 townsfolk.
 The city was subsequently captured at least three times by the French--in 1673, 1748, and 1794--but the Dutch held it against the Belgians in 1830.
-Maastricht then became a manufacturing center for pottery, glass, paper--and beer--and its population has risen in the last century from 35,000 to 122,000.
-Since 1975, the city has housed the increasingly opulent European Fine Arts Fair, and recent investments in restoration as well as new construction make the city's long and bloody history seem very far away..
+Maastricht then became a manufacturing center for pottery, glass, paper--and beer.
+Its population has risen in the last century from 35,000 to 122,000.
+Since 1975, the city has housed the European Fine Arts Fair, and recent investments in restoration as well as new construction make the city's long and bloody history seem very far away..

 The St. Servaasbrug (the name is a reminder of St. Servatius) was built in the 1280s a couple of hundred yards downstream from the site of the Roman bridge.
 It was rebuilt in 1683, though arches on the far side have been replaced to allow barge passage.

 We're at the heart of the city, a couple of blocks from the left bank of the river.
 Specifically, we're looking down Grote Staat to Het Dinghuis, a former courthouse and later a museum of antiquities.
 It now houses the Tourist Information Center.

 The half-timbered north wall is from the 15th century.

 The view south from Het Dinghuis along Kleine Staat and the Stokstraat Quarter, expensively rejuvenated in the 1960s and 70s.

 The so-called gable stone behind the flagpole reads "Nous desiron la paix, 1790."